OctopusDeploy/docs/docs/administration/managing-users-and-teams/system-and-space-permissions.md

 ### Can permissions apply at both levels?
 In some special cases, some resources are also designated as having 'mixed' scope.
 A good example here are **Teams**.
 In order to support the two administrative use cases mentioned earlier, it is conceivable that some teams would be required to operate across all spaces, whereas other teams would not.

-As such, when creating a Team, the team can be marked as 'Accessible in all spaces' (e.g a System level team) or 'Accessible in **Finance Dept.** space only' where **Finance Dept.** is the name of the currently selected space.
+As such, when creating a Team, the team can be marked as 'Accessible in all spaces' (i.e a System level team) or 'Accessible in **Finance Dept.** space only' where **Finance Dept.** is the name of the currently selected space (i.e. a Space level team).

 ## What does this mean for configuring User Roles & Teams?
 When we create or edit User Roles, we can choose a mixture of system and space level permission.
 Since not all scenarios are compatible when mixing system or space level concerns, some rules exist when applying user roles to team.